Platform

 Which cities are covered?

-PermitStack currently indexes more than 39 million building permits across 165 active U.S. jurisdictions, plus 19 historical archive sources for older coverage: Chicago, Philadelphia, San Francisco, Boston, Baltimore, Columbus, Cleveland, Detroit, Pittsburgh, Minneapolis, San Antonio, Orlando, Buffalo, Cincinnati, Mesa, Norfolk, Raleigh, Hartford, Baton Rouge and dozens more.
+PermitStack currently indexes more than 64 million building permits across 7,000+ U.S. cities in all 50 states — 613 active data sources, plus 67 historical archive sources for older coverage: Chicago, Philadelphia, San Francisco, Boston, Baltimore, Columbus, Cleveland, Detroit, Pittsburgh, Minneapolis, San Antonio, Orlando, Buffalo, Cincinnati, Mesa, Norfolk, Raleigh, Hartford, Baton Rouge and dozens more.
 Active sources refresh daily from official city open data portals; archive sources are clearly labeled when their upstream feeds have gone dark.

 Pricing